Gullfoss waterfall Summer Night

 Upper Plateau

 As you can see, I have many more photos from the lower levels.
 I like to capture intimate details or fill my frame with the waterfall.
 On the upper plateau, I often see photographers with telephoto lenses.
 The views are really good and worth the extra hike.
-The upper plateau also has a Restaurant and gift shop.
-It is possible to do a Snowmobile tour from Gullfoss Waterfall.
-Be aware that the tour offering ice-caves will take you to a man-made tunnel in the glacier.
+The upper plateau also has a restaurant and gift shop.
+It is possible to do a snowmobile tour from Gullfoss Waterfall.
+Be aware that the tour offering ice caves will take you to a man-made tunnel in the glacier.

 Gullfoss Rainbow